UberLambda/libktx-rs/README.md

 ## License
 This Rust wrapper, and the KTX-Software library itself, are both licensed under the [Apache-2.0 license](LICENSE).

+### Linux and GCC
+Note that the library links to libstdc++, which is licensed under [LGPL with the "Runtime Library Exception"](https://gcc.gnu.org/onlinedocs/libstdc++/manual/license.html).

 ### License exception
 **If the ETC decoder is enabled, the build will contain a proprietary source code file by Ericsson - [KTX-Software/lib/etcdec.cxx](https://github.com/KhronosGroup/KTX-Software/blob/master/lib/etcdec.cxx)!**